-Born in Blandford Dec 1898 his father was the Superintendent of a Life insurance company.
-Although he attended Blandford Secondary School midway through that time the family moved to Ilminster in Somerset.
+Born in Blandford Dec 1898 his father, Ernest, was the local Superintendent of the Prudential Life insurance company.
+Although he attended Blandford Secondary School, midway through that time the family moved to Ilminster in Somerset.
 Allan then attended Ilminster Grammar School and upon leaving he was articled to Mr. A.W.
 Sanders, Chemist of Fore Street, Ilminster.

 (This battle incidentally was when Adolf Hitler won his Iron Cross First Class.)

 The initial news that Allan was missing was only confirmed as his death to his parents a week later.

 The local newspaper’s report of Allan’s death says:

 “Though only 19 years of age at the time of his death, Lance-Corporal Munden’s cheery personality and fine character had gained him an unusual degree of the esteem and affection of the townspeople.
 His loss will be keenly felt, and the deepest sympathy is extended to the bereaved family.”
 Interestingly the newspaper report refers to Allan as Lance Corporal but his headstone has him still as Private Munden.

 As well as being commemorated on the Blandford School Memorial, Allan’s name appeared on the Ilminster Grammar School memorial as well.
 He was 19 years old.